RaminAT/masscan/doc/masscan.8.markdown

   * `--pfring`: force the use of the PF_RING driver.
 The program will exit if PF_RING DNA drvers are not available.

-  * `--resume-index`: the point in the scan at when it was paused.
+  * `--resume-index`: the point in the scan when it was paused.

   * `--resume-count`: the maximum number of probes to send before exiting.
     This is useful with the `--resume-index` to chop up a scan and split